OhMyGuus/I-Still-Dont-Care-About-Cookies/PRIVACY_POLICY.md

   This information helps us diagnose compatibility issues, improve site handling, and better understand user feedback.
   No other data — such as your IP address, browsing history, or personal identifiers — is collected or stored.

-## Data Storage and Retention
+## Data Storage

-Reports are securely stored on our servers for analysis and improvement purposes only.
+Reports submitted through the “Report” feature are stored publicly as GitHub issues or comments within our official repository.
+Please note that any information you include in your report (such as notes or descriptions) will become publicly visible once published on GitHub.

-We do not share or sell this data to any third parties.
+If you wish to have a report or specific information within it removed or redacted, you may contact us using the details provided below.
+Upon receiving a valid request, we will make reasonable efforts to delete or anonymize the relevant data.

-Data is retained only as long as necessary for debugging or improvement, then permanently deleted.
+We do not sell, share, or otherwise disclose reported information to third parties for marketing, analytics, or any other unrelated purposes.

 ## Permissions